How to get started with Luminar 4

 Final advice

-This is somehow identical to how I photography cities.
+This is somehow identical to how I photograph cities.
 I pay attention to just one detail which might be a train that is crossing only every 30 minutes.
 Taking the perfect shot of the train is, therefore, crucial because I might have only one try during sunset or blue hour.
-Afterwards, I can focus on the clouds in the sky, the cars or anything else.
-Merging these parts together afterwards in Photoshop via layers and masks is a great technique to get the best moments combined in one final beautiful photo.
+Afterward, I can focus on the clouds in the sky, the cars, or anything else.
+Merging these parts together afterward in Photoshop via layers and masks is a great technique to get the best moments combined in one final beautiful photo.

 You can download the demo of Luminar 4 for free and give it a try.
 If you like it you can save 10 €/$ with the coupon code LOCATIONSCOUT that can be applied on checkout.